wysonkong/Cambio-Fork/Backlog.md

 Backend

-~~ - TODO: Render initial gamestate
+ <s>- TODO: Render initial gamestate
-   - Cards should appear according to player's hand when a player clicks start game ~~
+   - Cards should appear according to player's hand when a player clicks start game </s>